One week - eight artists. New music inspired by the Elizabethan Age

 Working closely with our friends at the English Folk Dance and Song Society (EFDSS) we've commissioned eight leading folk musicians to create new work inspired by the Elizabethan age, culminating in 2 performances, a CD release and a special set at Folk by the Oak 2014.

-The Elizabethan Session CD will be on general release on 8 September 2014, and is now available to pre-order!
+The Elizabethan Session album is now available to order!

 View the live performances at the Elizabethan Session YouTube channel.